Wednesday, May 20, 2015

 Living and Moving from the family estate with my Brave Little Taylor

-At age one year six months my Brave Little Taylor walked four blocks to a friend's house by himself when my parents lived on Main Street.
+At age one year six months, my Brave Little Taylor walked four blocks to a friend's house by himself when my parents lived on Main Street.

-He walked to the end of the street that we lived on, turned left onto Central Avenue, walked two blocks, turned onto South Spur Street for about half block to where my friend lived.
+He walked to the end of the street that we lived on, turned left onto Central Avenue, walked two blocks, turned onto South Spur Street for about half a block to where my friend lived.

 Our drinking and bathing water came from a sweet spring behind our house.
-A shed was built over the spring to protect the clean fresh water.
+A shed was built over the spring to protect the clean, fresh water.

 The house we lived in was built of wooden planks, with a tin roof, wood floors, and sheetrock walls.